GlobalCreativeApkDev/gemini-pro-unit-tester/README.md

 # Progress

-1. Supports creating and running unit tests for one file. (ongoing)
+1. Supports creating and running unit tests for one file. (done)
 2. Supports creation of unit tests based on code in multiple files. (pending)

 # Version History